Sea-BirdScientific/seabirdscientific/contributing.md

-# Contributing guidelines
+# Contributing Guidelines

-## Before contributing
+## Before Contributing

 Thanks for your interest in contributing to the seabirdscientific repository.
-Before submitting any pull requests, please ensure that you __have fully read and understand these guidelines__.
-If you have any questions about contributing, please feel free to [sumbit a question](https://github.com/Sea-BirdScientific/seabirdscientific/issues/new).
+Before submitting any pull requests, ensure that you __have fully read and understand these guidelines__.
+If you're new to the process, take a look at the [Code Contribution Process Overview](#code-contribution-process-overview) section.
+If you've read through everything and still have any questions about contributing, please feel free to [submit a question](https://github.com/Sea-BirdScientific/seabirdscientific/issues/new).

 ## Contributing